 If you are concerned about behaviors that might escalate into violence, talk with your supervisor, manager, or academic advisor or chair.
 Share with him or her the events you observed and how they impacted your job or academic responsibilities.
-If your supervisor or manager is not available, you can make a report to Human Resources.
-If your program advisor or director is not available, you may make a report to the appropriate dean for faculty or student affairs.
-You may also make a report to the Workplace Risk Assessment program manager.
-If at any point safety is a concern, Security should be contacted immediately or call 911.
+You may also make a report to the Workplace Risk Assessment program manager at firstname.lastname@example.org.
+If at any point safety is a concern, contact Security immediately or call 911.